UpGado/upgado.github.io/about.md

 Hi!
 I am Ahmed.
 Welcome to my blog.
 I write about whatever comes to mind and I think I have something useful to say about.

-I am graduating soon and am looking for a job offer
+I am graduating soon and am looking for a job offer.

 ## Interests

-- Python ❤️,the most amazing, elegant, and time-efficient programming language ever made.
+- Python ❤️, the most amazing, elegant, and time-efficient programming language ever made.
 Ask me about my favorite PyCon talk.
 - Computers
 - Anything that has to do with computing
 - Scientific research (bonus if it's about biomedical engineering)